-Yes, they are, but maintenance is a huge issue with these pipes so we don’t typically recommend them.
-Mould and mildew can build up in the ducts underground if there’s a crack, which we absolutely don’t want as they’re hard to access and clean.
+Yes, they are, but maintenance is an issue with these pipes so we don’t typically recommend them.
+Mould and mildew could build up in the ducts underground if there’s a crack, which we absolutely don’t want as they’re hard to access and clean.

 “Does the MVHR system “pay back” over time?”

 MVHR systems are for renovated or newly built homes that have good levels of airtightness as a result of works (eg, insulation, new windows and doors, proper weatherproofing), and thus require active ventilation (rather than trickle vents which we have in traditional homes).
 As such, ensuring good indoor air quality is the first priority for an MVHR system, not the financial payback.